brack3t/Djrill/README.rst

     # Send it:
     msg.send()

+If the email tries to use features that aren't supported by Mandrill, the send call will raise a ``djrill.NotSupportedByMandrillError`` exception (a subclass of ValueError).

-If the Mandrill API returns an error response for any reason, the send call will raise a ``djrill.mail.backends.djrill.DjrillBackendHTTPError`` exception (unless called with fail_silently=True).
+If the Mandrill API fails or returns an error response, the send call will raise a ``djrill.MandrillAPIError`` exception (a subclass of requests.HTTPError).

 Django EmailMessage Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~